Mlc01dev/MZ-Xploits/roasters/README.md

 This only allows you to browse the web the one that lets you run arbitrary code is MGH 2.0, which doesn't have an exact release date, and by the way, we don't know when it will be made public.

+ Note: I didn't make it clear but there isn't an official port yet and there probably won't be one for MGH 2.0

 and that's all